 How To Make Frisée Salad (Lyonnaise Salad)

 - Make the croutons.
-Preheat oven to 375 F. Place torn pieces of bread on a rimmed baking sheet, then toss with olive oil and Kosher salt.
-Bake for 7 minutes, or until crispy and golden brown.
-Set aside until needed.
+Preheat an oven to 375F, then place torn pieces of bread on a baking sheet.
+Toss with olive oil and Kosher salt, then bake for 7 minutes, or until crispy and golden brown.

 - Poach the eggs.
 Fill a medium saucepan with 2-3 inches of water.
 Bring to a boil, then reduce the heat to medium-low (you want to get to a gentle simmer).
 Add vinegar, then swirl the water into a whirlpool with a spoon or spatula.
 Carefully drop in one egg, then let it set for a few seconds.
 Drop in the second egg.
-Cook until the whites are cooked through, but the yolk is still runny, about 3-4 minutes.
+Cook until the whites are cooked through, but the yolk is still runny, 3-4 minutes.
 Use a slotted spoon to transfer the eggs to a paper towel lined plate.
 Repeat with remaining eggs.

 How Long Will Poached Eggs Keep?